 Altenkirch (1993) presented the first and very influential published encoding of strong normalization, namely for System F in Lego following (Girard et al., 1989)'s proof.
 Given the lack of inductive types in Lego at the time he had to encode them using recursors.
 He restricts to untyped lambda terms represented by standard de Bruijn indices - a choice he later in the paper regrets and calls "actually a little bit of cheating" in the accompanying technical report (Altenkirch, 1992), where he also mentions intrinsically-typed representations.
-System F types are represented with well-scoped terms.
+System F types are represented with scoped terms.
 He introduces the accessibility definition of strong normalization and defines reducibility candidates on untyped terms.

 Barras (1997) revisited the problem for the Calculus of Constructions and adapted Altenkirch's proof.
-Girard's strong normalization proof has been also implemented in ATS/LF (Xi, 2004) and translated to Abella.3 The mechanization introduces a constant inhabiting any type to avoid working with open terms, bringing in lemmas that have no correspondence in the informal proof.
+Girard's strong normalization proof has been also implemented in AT-S/LF (Xi, 2004) and translated to Abella (Gacek, 2010).
+The mechanization introduces a constant inhabiting any type to avoid working with open terms, bringing in lemmas that have no correspondence in the informal proof.
 This is arguably a shortcut that made sense for ATS/LF (which is constitutionally incapable to reason about open terms), but much less for Abella (which in principle shines in this regard).
+This trick is in fact absent from the encoding of the same proof in Isabelle Nominal (Group, 2009).

-Berger et al. (2006) present formalizations in Minlog, Coq and Isabelle/HOL of a Tait-style proof with an emphasis on extracting variants of the normalization-by-evaluation algorithm.
-Only the Coq formalization is reported complete (code not available, but see (Letouzey, 2004)), based on a de Bruijn encoding and recursively defining (closed) reducibility by strong elimination.
-Abel and Vezzosi (2014) show strong normalization in a more complex setting, namely a simply-typed lambda http://abella-prover.org/examples/lambda-calculus/normalization/ stlc-strong-norm.html calculus with guarded recursive types; the Agda mechanization uses intrinsically well-typed terms over coinductively defined object types and unifies renaming and substitution following (McBride, 2006).
+Berger et al. (2006) present formalizations in Minlog, Coq and Isabelle/HOL of a Taitstyle proof with an emphasis on extracting variants of the normalization-by-evaluation algorithm.
+Only the Coq formalization is reported complete, based on a de Bruijn encoding and recursively defining (closed) reducibility by strong elimination.

+Abel and Vezzosi (2014) show strong normalization in a more complex setting, namely a simply-typed lambda calculus with guarded recursive types; the Agda mechanization uses intrinsically well-typed terms over coinductively defined object types and unifies renaming and substitution following (McBride, 2006).
 The operational semantics is based on evaluation contexts, and the Kripke-style logical relation takes into account context extensions and antitonicity of the recursion depth.
 From this formalization, a solution of the POPLMark Reloaded challenge can be extracted.

-There are also a number of mechanizations of weak normalization using reducibility candidates, such as the one in Beluga (Cave & Pientka, 2018) which also uses a Kripkestyle logical relation via context extensions.
+There are also a number of mechanizations of weak normalization using reducibility candidates, such as the one in Beluga (Cave & Pientka, 2015; Cave & Pientka, 2018), which also uses a Kripke-style logical relation via context extensions.
 Another example is (Abel et al., 2018), which covers also dependent types, but with extrinsic typing.
 Intrinsically well-typed terms are used by (Altenkirch & Kaposi, 2017) in form of a quotient inductive-inductive type.

-Further, there are formalizations of normalization via a combinatorial proof following (Girard et al., 1989), and (Joachimski & Matthes, 2003).
+Further, there are formalizations of normalization following the combinatorial proof in (Joachimski & Matthes, 2003).
 One such example is the mechanization in Isabelle by Berghofer (2004); another is Abel's (2008) in Twelf.
 Using the inductive definition of normalization one can in fact avoid using logical predicates at all and prove normalization by elementary means.
 However, this proof technique does not scale to strong normalization in a proof-theoretically weak system such as Twelf.
-In fact, we cannot directly represent the accessibility relation; a way to circumvent this problem would be to follow Schürmann and Sarnat (2008)'s approach of building an intermediate logic where to express the logical predicate, see also (Rasmussen & Filinski, 2013).
+In fact, we cannot directly represent the accessibility relation: a way to circumvent this problem is to follow Schürmann and Sarnat (2008)'s approach of building an intermediate logic where to express the logical predicate, see also (Rasmussen & Filinski, 2013).
 This, to our knowledge, has not been done yet.